Academic Standards and Requirements

 - Embrace diversity and the quest for social justice

 - Integrate relevant and responsible technology into all professional activities

-The program goals of the Molloy College Division of Education are categorized as the knowledge, skills and dispositions which impact on student learning outcomes.
-The Molloy College Division of Education's benchmark performances and assessments are aligned with New York State Education Department standards for teacher performance as well as the specific standards of the following professional associations:
+The program goals of the Molloy University Division of Education are categorized as the knowledge, skills and dispositions which impact on student learning outcomes.
+The Molloy University Division of Education's benchmark performances and assessments are aligned with New York State Education Department standards for teacher performance as well as the specific standards of the following professional associations:

 - Association for Childhood Education International

 - National Science Teachers Association

 - Council for Exceptional Children